The 5 Best Dog Water Fountains Australia: Tested & Evaluated 2023

 The only issue with ceramic is that it can chip.
 The chips are also difficult to spot at times.
 If your dog accidentally ingests a ceramic chip, it could cause all kinds of problems.
 Do be careful to inspect the bowl if it takes any hard knocks just to check that it is still safe.

 Does The Shape Of A Drinking Fountain Matter?

 Yes!
 It does.
-Water fountains come in a huge range of shapes, but the form factor does matter.
+As you will soon see from our reviews ahead, water fountains come in a huge range of shapes, but the form factor does matter.

 Firstly, if the shape is too artsy and difficult, it may not suit your dog’s physiology.
 Does your dog have a flat face that needs a wide-open bowl to drink from?
 Does your dog have a big head and will therefore find it difficult to get into small corners?
 These are all important factors in choosing the right fountain for your dog.

 The second part of this is how easy is it to clean?
 The smooth material will make it easier to clean but if there are many corners and textures to navigate as you scrub, it may just be a bit annoying to clean, if not dangerous for the harbouring of bacteria.